 Further information can be found on our LFPSE primary care webpage.

 NRLS acceptance note

-It is important that you acknowledge, understand and accept the following before submitting your report:
+If using the NRLS public eform, it is important that you acknowledge, understand and accept the following before submitting your report:

-- The NRLS is managed and operated by NHS Improvement as part of our statutory duty to collect patient safety incident reports.
+- The NRLS is managed and operated by NHS England and NHS Improvement as part of our statutory duty to collect patient safety incident reports.
 Healthcare organisations, staff and the general public can report incidents either directly to the NRLS using the links above or via an organisation’s own local risk management system.
 These reports support improvements to patient safety by enabling us to understand and learn from what goes wrong in healthcare.

 - We do not investigate individual incidents.
 We use this information to improve safety by clinically reviewing reports to identify new or under-recognised patient safety risks so appropriate action can be taken across the NHS to protect patients from harm.
 We also share data to support other organisations’ work to prevent the more common and persistent types of patient safety incidents.

 - We do not require the identity of the reporter, patients, healthcare staff or other individuals involved in the incident.
 Please refrain from providing any information that could potentially enable the identification of an individual, ie the names of individuals, patient date of birth, NHS hospital numbers or ward name.
 Personal identifiable information when found by automated or manual processes is removed wherever possible before the incident report is added to our database.

 - As mentioned above, we frequently share patient safety incident reports with other relevant organisations working to improve patient safety.
 These include CQC, MHRA, commissioners, providers, academia and others such as the Academic Health Science Networks (AHSNs) and UK Health Security Agency.